mainkoon81/Alteryx-project-00-BA/README.md

 #### B. Cleaning with dirty dataset (str parsing and replacements, deduping, imputation)
  - issue1: inconsistent delimitors((,-,/), extra characters("str",123str, $123)
- - issue2: duplicate data
+ - issue2: **duplicate data**
  - issue3: missing data, remove? or impute? or "multiple imputation + maximum likelihood"-> with R/SAS ?
- - isuue3_1: the fields that have missing datas are "significant predictors"-> with R/SAS ?
+ - isuue3-1: the fields that have missing datas are "significant predictors"-> with R/SAS ?
  - issue4: outliers can be suspected via box-plots by eyeballing. or z-score ?

 #### C. Formatting - manipulating rows, columns (massaging data)